How to Apply for an Internship

 - Complete your application with a portfolio, references, and updated social media accounts.

-Internships play an important role in your future success.
-The National Association of Colleges and Employers reports that over 70% of employers end up offering a full-time job to their interns.
-Another study found that applicants with internship experience had a 12.6% greater chance of getting a job interview.
+In 2019, the National Association of Colleges and Employers reported that over 70% of employers end up offering a full-time job to their interns.
+Another study found that applicants with internship experience had a 12.6% greater chance of securing a job interview.

 How do you stand out from the hundreds of other applicants vying for the same internship?
 One way is to have a strong resume, cover letter, and portfolio, as well as solid references.
 Read on to learn more about how to apply for internships.

-Figure Out Where to Submit Your Internship Application
+Where Do You Submit Your Internship Application?

 While many businesses require candidates to submit their internship applications through an online portal, others request that you send your documents through email.
 Follow submission guidelines exactly as stated in the listing.

-Update Your Resume and Cover Letter
+How to Tailor Your Resume and Cover Letter to an Internship

-The following tips go over how to tailor those documents to your prospective internship:
+The following tips go over how to tailor your resume and cover letter to your prospective internship.

+Your resume is where you can showcase your biggest professional and academic accomplishments, so don't be afraid to get detailed here.
 In addition to your job title and date of employment, include the duties you performed as they relate to the internship you're applying for.

 Design your resume so that it can be read easily.
 Bullet points help draw attention to the most important information.
-Other ways to ensure easy readability include dividing sections clearly, using a simple font, and optimizing the top quarter of your resume.
+Other ways to ensure readability include dividing sections clearly, using a simple font, and optimizing the top quarter of your resume.

 Make your cover letter personalized and professional by explaining how your experience and personality make you a good match for this internship and organization.

-Prepare Other Internship Application Materials
+What Other Internship Application Materials Should You Prepare?